December 2018 Paterson redevelopment update

 To help our site neighbours, patients, staff and visitors to find out more about the proposed demolition, the project team have provided answers to some ‘Frequently Asked Questions’.
 This document is available to download here.

 A ‘Demolition Method and Environmental Management Plan’, or ‘DMEMP’ has been produced to detail how the process will be sensitively and safely managed.
-This document will shortly be available to download from this website.
+This document has been submitted as part of the Prior Approval Application and is available to view on the planning pages of the Manchester Council website - you can see it by searching for application reference number 121526/DEM/2018.

 Why are we demolishing and redeveloping the Paterson building?